IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/settings-framework.md

 layout: default
 ---

-The settings framework allows cross-application settings to be shared between IndiGO services and frontends in IndiGO.
-IndiGO components can store them persistently and change their values.
+The settings framework allows cross-application settings to be shared between TomTom IndiGO services and frontends in TomTom IndiGO.
+TomTom IndiGO components can store them persistently and change their values.

 Modules access settings via setting services that offer type-safe and domain-specific interfaces to the generic settings management service.